 - having underlying health conditions often beyond our control, or

 - when experiencing high stress.

-What are some daily habits for boosting immunity?
+What are some habits for Maintaining our immune systems?

 - aim for 7-9 hours of sleep a night

 - strenuous exercise can weaken our immune system

 - avoid excessive alcohol and caffeine

 - stay hydrated